 Wen Masters, Ph.D.

-As vice president of cyber technologies, Wen Masters directs MITRE's corporate cybersecurity strategy and serves as the champion for MITRE-wide cybersecurity capabilities.
-Leading a group of 1,200 experts, she oversees our innovation centers in cyber solutions, cyber operations and effects, cyber infrastructure protection, and software engineering.
-Working together, the team addresses the most difficult cyber threats facing the nation.
-They are helping government and private industry secure critical infrastructure and defend against online theft and exploits by hostile adversaries.
+As vice president of the Center for AI, Cyber, and Digital, Wen Masters directs MITRE’s corporate cybersecurity strategy and serves as the champion for MITRE-wide cybersecurity capabilities.
+Leading a group of 1,200 experts, she oversees innovation centers in cyber solutions, cyber operations and effects, cyber infrastructure protection, and software engineering.
+The team addresses the most difficult cyber threats facing the nation and helps government and private industry secure critical infrastructure and defend against online theft and exploits by hostile adversaries.

-Masters partners with MITRE’s federally funded research and development centers (FFRDCs), including the National Cybersecurity FFRDC, extending our impact through industry using platforms such as the MITRE ATT&CK® framework and threat intelligence–sharing standards such as STIX™ and TAXII™.
-She also collaborates with the MITRE Accelerator and MITRE Engenuity, a foundation for public good, to drive success of industry-facing cyber initiatives, such as the Center for Threat Informed Defense.
+Masters partners with MITRE’s federally funded research and development centers, including the National Cybersecurity FFRDC, extending MITRE’s impact through industry use of platforms such as the MITRE ATT&CK® framework and threat intelligence–sharing standards such as STIX™ and TAXII™.

 Masters was a member of the Society of Industrial and Applied Mathematics, where she served as vice chair for the SIAM Imaging Science Activity Group and the Association for Women in Mathematics.
 She has published several articles in technical journals and conference proceedings, and edited a book, Mathematical Modeling in Optical Science.